l-koehler/otr-decoder-gui/README.md

 the static 64-bit version.
 Extract the archive and put the 'otrdecoder'
 file next to the python file.
 Install [PyQt5](https://pypi.org/project/PyQt5/) and execute the
 python file using Python 3.

+#### Future Plans:

+I want to use [otrtool](https://github.com/otrtool/otrtool) instead of the official binary,
+might add that in the future.